PerseusRealDeal/TheDarkMoon/README.md

 The why
 =======

-The Why of this app cannot, and need not, be put into words.
+The why of this app cannot, and need not, be put into words.

 Screen shots
 ------------